Excl. VAT

 Working in front of a screen is becoming increasingly common in schools and it is important to sit correctly to prevent strain on the arms, shoulders and neck.
 The monitor should be positioned at arm's length and students should be able to work with their hands close to the body with their forearms supported on the desk.
 A desk forearm support can be a simple yet effective addition to further reduce pressure on the upper body and promote a more ergonomic working position.

-a standing desk mat placed on the floor under a school desk
+Standing desk mat under a student desk

 4. Proper lighting